-Suicide usually results from the interaction of many factors, depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more being the most common and significant, but not the only risk factor for suicide.
+Suicide usually results from the interaction of many factors, depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more being the most common and significant but not the only risk factor for suicide.

 Some methods, such as using firearms, are more likely to result in death, but choice of a less lethal method does not necessarily mean that the intent was less serious.